If you’re a proud owner of a leopard gecko, then you know how amazing these little reptiles are!

 Scissors – You only need scissors if you need to cut an entrance into your container.

 It doesn’t have to be scissors; a knife will also work as long as the object can cleanly cut through the container’s material.

-Step By Step How To Make A Moist Hide For A Leopard Gecko
+Step By Step How To Make A DIY Moist Hide For A Leopard Gecko

-This section covers all you need to know about making a moist hide for your pet.
+This section covers all you need to know about making a DIY moist hide for your pet.

-This isn’t hard to do, but it’s easily messed up with simple mistakes.
+This isn’t hard to do, but simple mistakes easily mess it up.

 Avoid these problems by following directions carefully.

 Before doing anything, you must pick the right spot for your humid hide.

 To start, you need to figure out if your tank has a warm side or a cool side.